arun-kr-reddy/notes/tools.md

 - **always on top:** `View` ⟶ `Always on Top`
 - **minimal view default:** `Tools` ⟶ `Preferences` ⟶ `All` ⟶ `Interface` ⟶ `Main interfaces` ⟶ `Qt` ⟶ `Start in minimal view`
 - **always continue playback:** `Tools` ⟶ `Preferences` ⟶ `Interface` ⟶ `Continue Playback` ⟶ `Always`

+# youtube
+- **all channel uploads playlist:** copy channel ID from channel's about section, the second letter should be an `C` replace it with `U` & paste it after `https://www.youtube.com/playlist?list=`